Radiergummi/batch-tools/custom_commands/README.md

 #### `touch <file>`
 Uses the pretty unkown (but (https://technet.microsoft.com/en-us/library/bb490886.aspx)[documented]) `+,,` operator of the copy command to update the access timestamp of a file.
 If it does not exist, it will be created.

-### What's this all about?
-If you have to work on many operating systems, you tend to mix commands in your head and get annoyed.
-These batch commands serve as a kind of aliases, but with more functionality: You can add help messages which remind you about the parameter details on Windows, add custom return codes and such.

 <br>
 <br>